flatironinstitute/finufft/docs/install.rst

 Installation
 ============

-There are two main ways to compile this library from source: via CMake (the recommended modern way, being more platform-independent), or via a GNU ``makefile`` (which has various settings for linux, OSX, Windows).
+There are two main ways to compile the CPU library from source: via CMake (the recommended modern way, being more platform-independent, and also the only way to build the GPU library), or via a GNU ``makefile`` (which has various settings for linux, OSX, Windows).
 We currently support both, and detail them in that order in the text below.
 The only requirement is a C/C++ compiler supporting OpenMP and the C++17